python/cpython/Doc/library/pickle.rst

    picklestring = pickle.dumps(Foo)

-These restrictions are why picklable functions and classes must be defined in the top level of a module.
+These restrictions are why picklable functions and classes must be defined at the top level of a module.

 Similarly, when class instances are pickled, their class's code and data are not